 There are many forms of distracted driving, but texting/cell phone use while driving ranks high on the list.
 Florida has the 2nd highest-ranking for careless cellphone use, resulting in automobile accidents in the country.
 In 2019, texting-and-driving became a primary offense, allowing law enforcement officers to issue tickets to people caught texting while driving.
 Drivers are also not allowed to use a handheld device in school and work zones.

-Florida’s Comparative Fault Doctrine for Distracted Driving Accidents
+Florida’s Modified Comparative Fault Doctrine for Distracted Driving Accidents

-Under Florida’s comparative fault doctrine, you can still recover damages even if you are partially at fault for the accident.
+Under Florida’s comparative fault doctrine, you can still recover damages even if you are partially at fault for the accident, as long as you aren’t more than 50% at fault..
 However, your damages will be reduced by your percentage of fault.
 For example, if you are found to be 20% at fault for the accident, you will recover 80% of the damages.
+If you are found to be 50.1% at fault for your injuries, you will not receive any compensation.

 Should I Contact a Lawyer for a Distracted Driving Accident?